[Editor’s note: This story was previously published in May 2019. It has since been updated and republished.]

-Add it all up, and things are starting to get tense.
+Add it all up, and things could easily get volatile quite soon.
 That leaves investors wondering where they can go for safety.

-After years of tech outperforming everything, earnings misses from Alphabet (NASDAQ:GOOG, NASDAQ:GOOGL), Amazon (NASDAQ:AMZN) and numerous semiconductor companies have people bailing on growth as well.
 That leaves safe-haven dividend stocks as a more favorable alternative.
-Here are seven worth taking a look at today.
+Here are six worth taking a look at.

 Rain or shine, good economy or bad, people like to drink alcohol.
 And for safe dividend seekers, that makes Diageo (NYSE:DEO) an ideal play.
 While its name may not be familiar, its brands almost certainly are.
 Diageo owns and manufactures Guinness beer, Captain Morgan rum, Smirnoff vodka and Johnnie Walker whiskey, among many others.